Tuesday, July 14th:

 At the end of the main path in the Botanic Garden Alpinia, I came upon this little vista point.
 I decided that this would make a perfect lunch spot.

 I took out my favorite coconut yogurt and my fruit and sat down.
 TIP... always be careful when opening a container of yogurt with a tinfoil type lid.
 As I pulled the lid, it exploded everywhere!
 All over my sunglasses, arm, shirt, shorts, everywhere!
-I had half a bottle of water and one small napkin but somehow managed to clean myself up.
+I had half a bottle of water and one small napkin and somehow managed to clean myself up.

 As I walked back to the cable car, it began to sprinkle.
 It was nice and cool and refreshing, knowing that down below it was hot and humid.